-Be sure to pay careful attention to each Wizard's page, to ensure the correct importation of products into Magento.
-Magento import, depending upon the extent and number of operations to be performed, can be a rather complicated procedure, and it may be
+Pay careful attention to each Wizard's page, to ensure correct importation of products into Magento.
+Magento import, depending upon the extent and number of operations to be performed, can be a rather complicated procedure.
+It may also be

 destructive, if performed incorrectly.
 Be sure to create a database backup before

 importing products, especially if this is the first time that you are performing this task.

 Firstly, it is necessary to prepare a file in either CSV, XML, XLS, XLSX, or ODS format, for successful importation into Magento.
 Make sure that all necessary fields and data that you are planning to import, are listed in the table, or file.
 The allowed list of fields that your file may

 SKU - is a field in Magento that is required for all products.
 It is composed of a

 standard, alphanumeric string, that uniquely identifies the product, and is typically assigned by the Manufacturer, although you may create, and assign your own.
 It is a standard procedure that is accepted, and used internationally.
 You should be able to obtain this standard code